How to Change Your Oil

-Change your own engine oil at home in under an hour.
-Saves $30–$60 per change vs. a shop, and you control the quality of oil and filter.
+Change your own oil at home in under an hour.
+Saves $30 to $60 per change vs. a shop, and you pick the oil and filter.

 Time